onflow/flow/flips/20201310-storage-fees.md

 The value of `storage_used` will be an explicitly stored register on each account. `storage_used` is the amount of storage the account is currently using (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register keys and values for the account. `storage_used` for an account will be updated during a transaction each time that account register changes.
 At the end of each transaction, every account with changed registers will have its `storage_used` compared to its `storage_capacity`, if the account is using more storage then its capacity the transaction will fail with a clear error.
 The `storage_used` register will be added to each account upon account creation.
 If the account existed before this change a migration will created that adds `storage_used`.

-The value of `storage_capacity` is computed from the accounts `StorageReservation` resource.
-Each account has a `StorageReservation` resource that holds the accounts reserved (for storage capacity) Flow tokens.
-The value of `storage_capacity` equals the amount of reserved Flow tokens multiplied by `StorageReservation.storageBytesPerReservedFlow`.
-To add more storage to an account more Flow tokens need to be deposited to the accounts `StorageReservation` resource by using the `StorageReservationReceiver` public capability.
-Flow tokens can be withdrawn from the `StorageReservation` resource by the owner of the resource, but this has some limitations:
+The value of `storage_capacity` is computed from the accounts FLOW balance.
+The value of `storage_capacity` equals the accounts balance multiplied by `FlowStorageFees.storageMegaBytesPerReservedFLOW`.
+To add more storage to an account, more FLOW needs to be deposited to the account.
+If the account is already over storage capacity (due to `FlowStorageFees.storageMegaBytesPerReservedFLOW` being reduced) the first transaction that involves that account should add more FLOW to it as well, otherwise the transaction will fail.
-- There must be at least the minimum storage reservation left on the account.
-- Withdrawing so much that the value of `storage_capacity` at the end of the transaction is lower then the accounts `storage_used` will result in a failed transaction.
-- When this is first released withdrawing will be disabled globally so no new liquid flow is introduced.

-The `StorageReservation` resource and the the `StorageReservationReceiver` public capability are added to each account during account creation, and the initial (minimum) storage reservation is deposited by the account creator.
-If the account existed before this change a migration will created that adds `StorageReservation` and `StorageReservationReceiver` with enough reserved flow so the accounts will have enough time to adapt to this new limitation.
-The `StorageReservation` resource and the the `StorageReservationReceiver` resource interface will both be defined on the `StorageFees` contract, which will be deployed on the service account.

-Initially, the price of storage will be set to 1kB for 1mF.
-This value will be assessed and updated as the chain evolves.
-The minimum reservation will be set to 0.1F, which will be equal to 100kB of `storage_capacity`.
+The minimum amount of FLOW an account can have is `FlowStorageFees.minimumStorageReservation` (0.1 FLOW).
+This equals 100 kB of storage capacity, which should be enough for most accounts.
+This minimum is deducted from the account creator during new account creation.
+If the account existed before this change some flow will be deposited to it during the spork process.

 ### Execution Environment Changes

 The execution environment has four responsibilities:

 1. Keeping the `storage_used` value up to date at the end of every transaction.
-1. Reading the amount of reserved Flow tokens from the accounts `StorageReservation` resource.
-    1. checking that they are not below the minimum storage reservation
-    1. converting that into `storage_capacity`.
+1. Getting accounts `storage_capacity` (by calling a method on the `FlowStorageFees` smart contract)
 1. Preventing accounts going over `storage_capacity`.
 1. Enabling the Flow Virtual Machine (`fvm`) package read access to the `storage_capacity` and `storage_used` values: